 Some of the most successful actors like Leonardo DiCaprio are also very versatile and can play many different characters.
 Show your versatility as an actor - get a full actor portfolio that shows your range or casting types.
 This will increase your chances of getting a call in for different types of roles.
 In any case I have not met any actor yet who would like to be type-casted into one role.
 By having a portfolio of images that cover your range you will increase your chances that you get selected as suitable for a role being cast.
 Make the odds in your favour - do not send the same old bleached out emotionless old school headshots; ensure that your photos have that ‘wow’ factor to make you ‘pop’ as one casting director puts it and only send them images that suit the role.

-Zuzana Breznanikova is an actor headshot photographer with her extremely popular casting portfolios.
-She now offers a special Spotlight actor headshot package which is amazing value and which enables you to walk out with that ‘wow’ portfolio (hundreds of images) at the end of your shoot!
-Get a new kind of headshots this year that will get you auditions!
+Zuzana Breznanikova is a London’s foremost actor headshot photographer with her extremely popular casting portfolios that enable you to walk out with that ‘wow’ portfolio (hundreds of images) at the end of your shoot!
+Get a new kind of actor headshots this year that will get you auditions!

 Follow us on Instagram: @lpp_ltd